-As you are planning this trip in winters to Spiti Valley, you must remember that it is called cold desert for a reason.
-The temperatures in February in Spiti Valley will be mostly subzero and negative upto -10 or -15 degree celsius.
-The wind chill will make it worse and may make Feels Like temperature to be above -20 degree celsius.
+As you are planning this trip in winters to Spiti Valley, you must remember that it is called cold dessert for a reason.
+The temperatures in February in Spiti Valley will be mostly subzero and negative up to -10 or -15 degrees Celsius.
+The wind chill will make it worse and may make Feels Like temperature to be above -20-degree Celsius.

 Limited options to stay

-Second worry factor when planning a trip to Spiti Valley in February or winters is where to stay.
-In winters most of the hotels are closed in Spiti Valley.
-So, you will have to rely on traditional homestays and small guest houses which are open.
+The second worry factor when planning a trip to Spiti Valley in February or winter is here to stay.
+In winter, most of the hotels are closed in Spiti Valley.
+So, you will have to rely on traditional homestays and small open guest houses.
 There are a couple of hotels in Kaza that may operate, however, do not bank on the services.

-Hence, it is advised that you carry your camping gears including good rating sleeping bag and camps that can withstand in case of need.
-Sleeping bags are anyways very useful when staying at homestays in winters as you may not like or used to the bedding provided by the hosts.
+Hence, it is advised that you carry your camping gear, including good rating sleeping bags and camps that can withstand in case of need.
+Sleeping bags are anyways handy when staying at homestays in winters as you may not like or used to the bedding provided by the hosts.

 Limited options to eat

-Much like places to stay at shut down in winters in Spiti Valley, the options for eating out are very limited.
-In fact, the fresh raw vegetable or fruits are also hard to buy even in Kaza town.
-Restaurants or makeshift dhabhas in Spiti Valley as well as on the way will be closed in February.
+Much like places to stay at shut down in winters in Spiti Valley, the options for eating out are minimal.
+Fresh raw vegetables or fruits are also hard to buy even in Kaza town.
+Restaurants or makeshift dhabhas in Spiti Valley, as well as on the way, will be closed in February.

 As homestay will be available during this time of the year in Spiti Valley, you will be able to eat basic food cooked at the homestay.
-Kaza main market may have few local eating joints open.
-You should always pack the food from the homestay for lunch when going on day excursions from Kaza or from one destination to another.
+Kaza’s main market may have a few local eating joints open.
+You should always pack the food from the homestay for lunch when going on day excursions from Kaza or one destination to another.